Eurofighter Typhoon: Royal Air Force (UK)

 On 1 April 2019, No. IX (B) Squadron officially converted from the Tornado GR4 to the Typhoon FGR4, becoming an aggressor and air defence squadron at Lossiemouth.
-In April, four Typhoons of No. XI (F) Squadron deployed from RAF Coningsby to Ämari Airbase, Estonia, to undergo a four month long NATO Baltic policing mission (Op AZOTIZE).
+In April, four Typhoons of No. XI (F) Squadron deployed from RAF Coningsby to Ämari Airbase, Estonia, to undergo a four-month long NATO Baltic policing mission (Op AZOTIZE).
 Five Typhoons of No. 6 Squadron participated in the Arctic Challenge Exercise (ACE) in Sweden from 22 May to 4 June.
 No. 12 Squadron were assigned their first Typhoon FGR4 in July 2019.
 The 160th, and last, Typhoon (ZK437) was delivered to the RAF on 27 September 2019.
 Between November and December 2019, No. 1(F) Squadron deployed to Keflavik Airbase in Iceland as part of NATO's Icelandic Air Policing Mission.
 During this one-month deployment the aircraft conducted more than 180 practice intercepts and 59 training sorties.

 Between April and September 2020, No. 6 Squadron deployed to Šiauliai Air Base, Lithuania, as part of Operation Azotize.
 While deployed the squadron participated in Exercise BALTOPs 2020.
 In July 2020, No. 12 Squadron began operating as a joint RAF-QEAF unit at RAF Coningsby.

 On 22 March 2021 the 2021 Defence Command Paper announced the retirement of all Tranche 1 Typhoons by 2025, with the remaining fleet being upgraded.
 Also in 2021 the UK launched the P3Ec package, due for delivery in 2024, including several upgrades, including replacing the multifunction displays with a Large Area Display (LAD).
 On 14 December 2021 the RAF executed its first operational air-to-air engagement with a Typhoon, shooting down a small hostile drone with an ASRAAM near the Al-Tanf coalition base in Syria.

 On 7 September 2022 during the joint UK/US SinkEx 'Atlantic Thunder' a 41 Squadron Typhoon successfully hit the ex- with Paveway IVs, becoming the first RAF Typhoon to strike a naval target with live ordnance.

 Between 18 and 22 September 2023, Typhoons from 41 Squadron took part in the Finnish led Exercise ‘Baana 23’.
 During this exercise, the aircraft performed landings and takeoffs from a highway in Tervo, marking a first for any Eurofighter operator.

 On 12 January 2024, at 2:30 am local time, four RAF Typhoons dropped Paveway IV bombs on two military facilities, used by Houthis to launch drone and missile strikes on ships in the Red Sea, as a part of the 2024 Yemeni airstrike.
-On 13 April 2024, RAF Typhoons shot down an unspecified number of unmanned aerial vehicles during the 2024 Iranian strikes in Israel.
+On 13 April 2024, RAF Typhoons shot down an unspecified number of unmanned aerial vehicles (UAVs) during the 2024 Iranian strikes in Israel.
 The Typhoons, based in Cyprus and Romania, were operating in Iraqi and Syrian airspace as part of Operation Shader.

+On 1 March 2026, an RAF Typhoon of 12 Squadron operating from Qatar, shot down an Iranian UAV that was approaching Qatari airspace.
+In May 2026, the RAF Typhoon was equipped with the US developed Advanced Precision Kill Weapon System (APKWS) to shoot down UAVs more cheaply, and fielded in the Middle East.